dbcli/pgcli/docs/pages/printing_text.rst

 ===================================

-Prompt_toolkit ships with a :func:`~prompt_toolkit.shortcuts.utils.print_formatted_text` function that's meant to be (as much as possible) compatible with the built-in print function, but on top of that, also supports colors and formatting.
+Prompt_toolkit ships with a :func:`~prompt_toolkit.shortcuts.print_formatted_text` function that's meant to be (as much as possible) compatible with the built-in print function, but on top of that, also supports colors and formatting.

 On Linux systems, this will output VT100 escape sequences, while on Windows it will use Win32 API calls or VT100 sequences, depending on what is available.